Skip to content

 Unauthorized workflow targetingSensitive runners used by low-trust workflowsLabel restrictions and repo-level access policy

-1. Define CI/CD control baseline and ownership
+1. Define your CI/CD control baseline and assign clear ownership

-2. Add checklist-based workflow reviews to PR templates
+2. Add checklist-based workflow reviews to PR templates — keep them short and focused

 Change TypeRequired Reviewer